Handle

-A handle is a part of, or attachment to, an object that allows it to be grasped and manipulated by hand.
+A handle is a part of, or an attachment to, an object that allows it to be grasped and manipulated by hand.
 The design of each type of handle involves substantial ergonomic issues, even where these are dealt with intuitively or by following tradition.
 Handles for tools are an important part of their function, enabling the user to exploit the tools to maximum effect.
 Package handles allow for convenient carrying of packages.

 General design criteria

 The three nearly universal requirements of are: